Nylon Turf: The Ultimate Installer’s Guide

 One of the biggest selling points of any synthetic turf is how little maintenance it needs, and nylon is no exception.
 The idea that it’s a hassle to care for is completely off base.
 Forget mowing, watering, fertilizing, and weeding.
 Nylon turf eliminates all of that, saving you (or your clients) significant time, money, and water.
 Basic upkeep involves rinsing off dust and debris as needed and occasionally brushing the fibers with a stiff broom to keep them upright, especially in high-traffic areas.
 It’s a simple routine that keeps the surface looking great for years without the constant work a natural lawn demands.

-Myth: It’s Unsafe for People or the Planet
+Myth #3: It’s Unsafe for People and Pets

 Concerns about safety are valid, but modern nylon turf is designed with people, pets, and the environment in mind.
 Reputable turf systems are made from non-toxic, lead-free materials, making them perfectly safe for kids and animals to play on.
 In fact, specialized systems like PETMAXX® are built specifically for durability and cleanliness in pet areas.
 From an environmental standpoint, synthetic turf conserves massive amounts of water and eliminates the need for chemical pesticides and fertilizers that can run off into local water systems.
 Many turf products are also recyclable at the end of their life, contributing to a more sustainable landscape solution.